puffedo/jaggr/README.md

 However, there are other jobs, like build jobs for experimental branches or long living feature branches owned by individual developers, are less critical, so a failed build should not stop the world.

-The jenkins claims plugin solves part of the problem: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build job, telling the others developers that they can continue doing something else.
+The jenkins claims plugin can help here: Jenkins jobs can be configured to be claimable, so any developer can claim a broken build job, telling the others developers that they can continue doing something else.

 However, this is not reflected in the build monitors.
+Claimed broken builds or failed jobs owned by individuals cannot be distinguished from problems that the whole team should handle.
 Developers get used to seeing lots of red end yellow jobs and hope, somebody else cares.

 JAGGR tries to solve this problem.